-Each of the three essays must be no more than 5,000 words long, including footnotes and inline citations, but excluding title, contents page, bibliography, and any appendices.
+Each of the three essays must be no more than 5,000 words long, including footnotes and inline citations, but excluding title page, contents page, bibliography, and any appendices.
+Acknowledgements, and anything else not explicitly listed as exclusions, will be included in the word count.